playfulprogramming/playfulprogramming/content/blog/what-are-react-server-actions/index.md

 # What is `"use server"`?

 `"use server"` is the boundary string in React server apps that allows us to mark a function as "ready to pass to the client".

+For example, let's say that we have a todo list application.
+Originally, it's written in client-side React:

 --------------------------